andreashaager/datasciencecoursera/README.md

 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-The outcome of the experiment ist the data for the project, it can be taken from here:
+The outcome of the experiment is the actual raw data of this Analysis project.
+The Raw data can be taken from here:

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-Tasks and Goal of the Analysis and the Project:
+### Tasks and Goal of the Analysis and the Project:

 You should create one R script called run_analysis.R that does the following.